uix5/info-inpdir/README.md

     |   64 | Common part
     |  100 | Zeros / Garbage

-Send by ID in slave mode every 5 seconds, for as long as it doesn't have an active master.
+Sent by ID in slave mode every 5 seconds, for as long as it doesn't have an active master.